Coupled Chemical Reactions: Effects of Electric Field, Diffusion and Boundary Control: Discussion and Conclusion

 \section{Discussion and Conclusion}

-This paper seeks to combine the classical description of chemical reactions with a general variational treatment of forces and flows taking care to use a treatment of current flow in circuits beyond the usual electrostatic approach.
-Based on the first and second laws of thermodynamics, we generalized the energy variation method \cite{shen2020energy,shen2022energy} for an open system with flux communication on the boundary.
+This paper seeks to combine the classical description of electrochemical reactions with a general variational method.
+Based on the first and second laws of thermodynamics, we generalized the energy variation method \cite{shen2020energy,shen2022energy} for an open system with mass flux communication on the boundary.
 Then the framework is used to study the chemical reaction in electrolytes where the charges are taken into consideration.
-When the reaction is in the bulk region, the obtained model is a Poisson-Nernst-Planck (PNP) system with reaction terms that could be taken as a generalized version of the diffusion-reaction model in \cite{wang2020field}.
-Then we consider the reactions on the boundary with the external current supply and on the interface of the self-regulation bidomain reaction system.
-The effect of electric potential on the reaction rate is consistently modeled by the Frumkin-Butler-Volmer Equation \cite{biesheuvel2009imposed,sekimoto2010stochastic,van2010diffuse,van2012frumkin,fraggedakis2021theory}.
-Then, we proposed a bidomain model for electron transportation across the interface with oxidation on the left side that produces electrons and reduction on the right that consumes electrons.
-The electron transportation process plays an important role in ATP production and the transport of oxygen/carbon dioxide.
-Any disruption in these reactions can lead to a range of health problems, including anemia, sickle cell disease, and other blood disorders.
+When the reaction is only in the bulk region, and not at the membrane, the model obtained is a Poisson-Nernst-Planck (PNP) system with reaction terms that could be taken as a generalized version of the diffusion-reaction model in \cite{wang2020field}.

+Then we consider the reactions on the boundary with current supplied from an external source.
+Note that our bidomain model (with different reactions on each side of the membrane) forms a self-regulatory reaction system.
+The effect of electric potential on the reaction rate is consistently modeled with a version of the Frumkin-Butler-Volmer Equation \cite{biesheuvel2009imposed,sekimoto2010stochastic,van2010diffuse,van2012frumkin,fraggedakis2021theory}.

+Next, we analyze a bidomain model with (1) oxidation on the left input side that produces electrons and (2) reduction on the right output side that consumes electrons.
+Transport across the membrane of conduction and displacement current is included.

+We analyze this system because it plays an important role in ATP production and the transport of oxygen/carbon dioxide in living systems.
+Serious disruption in these reactions is likely to be lethal.
+Small disruptions lead to a range of health problems, including anemia, sickle cell disease, and other blood disorders.

 The simulation results are used to illustrate the diffusion-reaction competition and how the electric potential affects the reaction rate function.
 In order to model the gating phenomena, we presented simple both hard switch and soft switch models that assume the conductivity of the interface depends on the electric potential difference like the Hodgkin-Huxley model \cite{hodgkin1952measurement,hodgkin1949ionic}.